ajainvivek/glameow/README.md

 # or skip installation and use via npx

 # usage options
--p, --path                      Component path url or default config path -d, --destination               Destination path url or default config path -o, --overwrite                 Overwrite existing files or default is false -c, --cwd                       Set base working directory or default to 'process.cwd()' -w, --watch                     Watch for file changes and update component/page instantaneously
+-p, --filepath                  File path url for component or page -d, --destination               Destination path url -o, --overwrite                 Overwrite existing files or default is false -c, --cwd                       Set base working directory or default to 'process.cwd()' -w, --watch                     Watch for file changes and update component/page instantaneously